UN-OCHA/iasc_cms/README.md

 ### Basic Grunt Commands

-Currently to build your site, you should run `grunt` from the base directory of this repository.
+Currently to build your site, you should run `grunt` from the base directory of this repository (cd /opt/development/iasc_cms/).
 This will perform the necessary cleaning and preparation tasks and then invoke drush make to build our Drupal install.

 You *must* do this from within the Vagrant-based development VM.
 To open a shell on your VM, type `vagrant ssh` from the iasc_env clone folder.